 June was getting ready for ballet practice when the symptoms hit.
 A violent headache.
 A sudden bout of vomiting.
 An aneurysm the size of a kumquat had ruptured near June’s brainstem.

-“The chief of pediatric neurosurgery took one look at the scans and said the only place that could save her was UCSF," Jessica says.
+“The chief of pediatric neurosurgery took one look at the scans and said the only place that could save her was UCSF,” says Jessica, June’s mom.

-Two years later, June, now 9, is back in school and doing ballet.
-"We are struck every day by how lucky we are to have her," Jessica says.
-"I always say it's a miracle, but I don’t think it is.
-It's the product of extremely skilled individuals who care deeply about their work."
+“I always say it's a miracle, but I don’t think it is,” says Jessica.
+“It's the product of extremely skilled individuals who care deeply about their work."